 Except you are way too introverted for that, so you just decide to write an article about it. 🙂

-Here are five life lessons I wish I had learned sooner.
+Here are five important life lessons I wish I had learned sooner.

 1.BEING DIFFERENT DOESN’T MAKE YOU WRONG

 I’m going to veer toward the cheesy here and admit that I sometimes like to think of my life as a story.
 A long novel with a worn cover and brittle pages filled with row after row of tiny text.

 But for much of my life, I have felt like I somehow landed in the wrong book.
 I’m the green alien in a book about Normalville.

 So for much of my life, I have felt like there must be something fundamentally wrong with me.
 Most of the other characters in this book seem to like living in Normalville and going along with “the way it’s always been”.
 Wtf is the matter with me?

 I’ve tried acting more like the other characters.
 I’ve tried being angry at the other characters.
 I’ve tried ignoring the other characters.

 And I can tell you all of it was exhausting.